 money set aside for when an emergency hit and her

 children were around to help her.

-But now Teressa and her house were both older, and her children had homes of their own to take care of.
+But now Teressa and her house are both older, and her children have homes of their own to take care of.
 She tried to keep up with all of the work a house regularly needs, but as an older woman living on her own, she found herself more and more often in a situation where the repairs couldn't get done.
-Maintenance was becoming more complicated and for a lot of things she either didn't know how or didn't have the physical ability to complete them.
+Maintenance was becoming more complicated, and for a lot of things she either didn't know how or didn't have the physical ability to complete them.

 At some point, the roof had begun to leak.
-She knew it was a problem that needed to be fixed - that her home was old enough she would probably need to replace her entire roof, but it always took a back seat to other expenses – like putting food on the table and gas in her car.
+She knew it was a problem that needed to be fixed.
+Her home was old enough that she would probably need to replace her entire roof, but it always took a back seat to other expenses – like putting food on the table and gas in her car.

 Today, Teressa’s home has a new roof, the damage in her ceiling and floor is repaired, and it is equipped with a new water heater.
-As Critical Home Repair partner, Teressa worked one on one with our Construction Manager and Homeowner Services Coordinator to learn how to best maintain her home, how to manage minor repairs on her own, and where she can find home services when she needs them.
-Our Critical Home Repair program did more than fix her home - it empowered to keep building, and repairing, the future.
+As Critical Home Repair partner, Teressa worked one on one with our Construction Manager and Homeowner Services Coordinator for continuing education on home maintenance to update her skills and was also put in contact with local, reputable service providers for future issues.
+Our Critical Home Repair program did more than fix her home - it empowered her to keep building, and repairing, the future.